Guide to Transaction Matching

 Many-to-1 Matching

-Many-to-1 matches are going to match multiple smaller transactions in aggregate to a single larger entry in another system.
-These matches are typical when reconciling cash receipts.
+Matching multiple smaller transactions in aggregate to a single larger entry in another system.

 Many-to-Many Matching